rabbitmq/rabbitmq-website/tutorials/tutorial-one-rust-stream.md

 use tokio::task;
 ```

-Setting up is the same as the producer; we create a, consumer,
-and declare the stream from which we're going to consume.
+When it comes to the initial setup, the consumer part is very similar the producer one; we use the default connection settings and declare the stream from which the consumer will consume.
-Note this matches up with the stream that `send` publishes to.

 ```rust
 let environment = Environment::builder().build().await?;